Planning for the end of life

 Your doctor or support team will probably have told you what to do if the death was expected.
 Call the doctor’s surgery and ask them to come to issue the certificate.
 If the death wasn’t expected or if the person didn’t have a regular doctor, you can contact the police and they can help to arrange the Doctor’s Certificate of Cause of Death.

 There is no rush to move the body.
-When you are ready, you can contact a funeral director to come and take the body away.
+When you are ready, you can contact a funeral director.
 The funeral director will come as soon as possible and talk with you about what happens next.

 Legal steps and duties after death